-And, if you REALY want to stay in the hear of DC in our great flat on the Hill, please make us an offer and just email us -- I bet we can make it work!
+And, if you REALLY want to stay in the heart of DC in our great flat on the Hill, please make us an offer and just email us -- I bet we can make it work!

 About Our Flat:

-Our flat features a medium sized master bedroom with a queen bed and flat screen TV, full bathroom with bathtub and plenty of closet space.
+Our flat features a medium sized master bedroom with a queen bed, full bathroom with bathtub and plenty of closet space.
 In the open concept living area, there is a working fireplace, delightfully accented with art and photography highlighting this wonderful city and an original brick wall unique to Capitol Hill running the length of the interior.
-There is also a leather couch/seating area, two coffee tables and an additional flat screen TV with full cable (high speed WiFi is also provided throughout the unit).
+There is also a leather couch/seating area, a coffee tables and a flat screen TV with a digital antenna and Amazon Fire TV stick.
+High speed WiFi is also provided throughout the unit.